Bulgarisation: People's Republic of Bulgaria

-While the Soviet Union initially forced Bulgaria to recognize many minority ethnic groups in the country, over time the Bulgarian People's Republic dropped that recognition and leaned more heavily into Bulgarian nationalism.
-Following the death of Stalin in 1954, Todor Zhivkov rose to leadership of the Bulgarian Communist Party and the country by extension.
+While the Soviet Union initially forced Bulgaria to recognize many minority ethnic groups in the country, over time the People's Republic of Bulgaria dropped that recognition and leaned more heavily into Bulgarian nationalism.
+Following the death of Stalin in 1953, Todor Zhivkov rose to leadership of the Bulgarian Communist Party and the country by extension.
 Under Zhivkov, the conception of the Bulgarian nation was further developed and new "Bulgarianisation" campaigns were carried out.

 The idea that Bulgarian Turks shared a Slavic and Christian origin with the Bulgarians originated in the 1960s during Zhivkov's rule.
 The regime in Sofia often fell back on claims that the Ottoman Empire had planned and executed the "Islamization" and "Turkification" of Bulgaria.
 In 1985, a senior Bulgarian Communist Party official proclaimed that “The Bulgarian nation has no parts of other peoples and nations”.

 Notable among the Bulgarianisation campaigns of the Zhivkov era was the "Revival Process", a 1980s attempt to assimilate the Turkish population of Bulgaria.
 During the "Revival Process" assimilation efforts increased and those Muslims who had not already been made to adopt new sufficiently Bulgarian names in place of their original Turkish or Islamic names were made to do so.
-The "Revival Process" was followed by the "Big Excursion which saw the expulsion of over 300,000 Bulgarian Turks from the country (and subsequent return of some of the victims).
+The "Revival Process" was followed by the "Big Excursion" which saw the expulsion of over 300,000 Bulgarian Turks from the country (and subsequent return of some of the victims).
 Following the fall of Todor Zhivkov, the "Revival Process" was reversed and people were free to revert to previous names or adopt the names they wished.
 Regardless, some of those who had been made to adopt a "Bulgarian" name continued using both it and their restored name.

-Modern Day
+Modern day

 Despite historic tensions with its Muslim minority, the current constitution of Bulgaria provides for freedom of religion, though it does recognize the Bulgarian Orthodox Church as the "traditional religion" of Bulgaria.
-While draconian forced assimilationist policies are no longer in place, the idea of a planned "genocide" carried out by the Ottomans against ethnic Bulgarians persists.

-Specific Ethnic Groups

-Macedonians

-The relationship between the Bulgarian and Macedonian ethnic groups has been controversial in both Bulgaria and Macedonia.
-Many both in Bulgaria and abroad (see above 1861 French map) have seen Macedonians as merely a regional grouping of the Bulgarian ethnic group.
-Indeed, the emergence of a separate Macedonian ethnic identity occurred in the 20th century.

-Although at the 1934 census, no Macedonians were recorded in Bulgaria, at the 1946 and 1956 censuses, the results indicated their number of 180,000.
-Regardless of whether Macedonians could even be "Bulgarianised" ipso facto, in the ten years after the discontinuation of the teaching of Macedonian language in Bulgaria in 1958, the population self-identifying as "Macedonian" fell rapidly to 1,600.

-Vlachs

-Bulgarisation has also affected the Vlachs (Romanians in Bulgaria), who were largely assimilated.
+Bulgarisation has also affected the Romanians in Bulgaria, who were largely assimilated.